 Physiotherapy in Victoria for Lower Back Pain

 What’s one exercise that can reduce pain, improve balance and coordination, while supporting your body weight and giving you a warm, fuzzy feeling all over?
-How does aquatic therapy in a pool of 80-degree water sound?
+How does aquatic therapy also known as hydrotherapy in a pool of 80-degree water sound?